dana506/WowWebTech/README.md

 ### *_Scope_*

-Developing a web application which allows the user to better manage their accounts and keep track of their finances.
+Developing a web application which allows the user to better manage his groceries by sharing the food they no longer need with friends and accountancies.

 ### *_Description_*